au-nlp/project-milestone-p2-group1/Checklist.md

 # Before dealline 2
   - [ ] Split the notebook into 2 parts, one for only creating data analysis and one from generating data
   - [x] Rename Notebook to main.ipynb
-  - [ ] Data analysis for the datasets
+  - [ ] Data analysis for the datasets - formats, size, charts, can we handle it?
   - [ ] Data analysis for the newly create TL;DR dataset
   - [ ] Generate TL;DR new `GenZ_Completion` column
   - [ ] Do Analysis on new `GenZ_Completion` and the rest of TL;DR